hugger-beep/private1/README.md

 ## Conclusion

-The proposed Cognito/SSO strategy provides MFIQ with a robust, scalable authentication solution that addresses current limitations while enabling future capabilities like enterprise SSO.
+The proposed Cognito/SSO strategy provides customer with a robust, scalable authentication solution that addresses current limitations while enabling future capabilities like enterprise SSO.
 The multi-region approach ensures data residency requirements are met while providing a seamless authentication experience for users regardless of their location or organization's chosen region.